Ex-NSA Hacker Is Building an AI To Find Hate and Far-Right Symbols on Twitter and Facebook - Slashdot

 Re: (Score:3)

-Drive a car into protesters and kill one or shoot up a bunch of church goers lately?
+...
 Maybe hit up a gay night club with an automatic weapon?

+If you talking about the nightclub in Florida, I'm not aware of an automatic weapon being used.

 Re:Awesome (Score:4, Informative)